HanVincent/Air_Hockey_Game/README.md

 Originally, it was built for Firefox OS.
 Due to Firefox OS shutdown, I modified the web app into web-based game.
-However, it sill can not work on smartphone, so 2P mode is not workable.
+However, it sill CAN work on smartphone, not only 1 player but also 2 players!
+But 2 players mode is not workable on Computers.

 ### Final project in Web Apps class
 * ~~Native JavaScript App on Firefox OS~~